TommasoPetrolito/wikiflix/DISCLAIMER.md

 **The developers explicitly disclaim:**

-- Any responsibility for content streamed through third-party services
+- Any responsibility for content streamed through third-party services (including ppv.to)
 - Any endorsement of third-party streaming services
 - Any guarantee of content legality or licensing
 - Any responsibility for user actions when using this application
+- Any knowledge of what content ppv.to or other services provide
+- Any control over third-party API functionality
+- Any liability for copyright infringement that may occur through use of third-party services

+**This is an AI-generated UI demonstration project.
+The developer is not responsible for what third-party APIs choose to stream.**

 ## Jurisdiction